avaneev/biteopt/README.md

 improves BiteOpt's convergence properties considerably, especially when the parameter space is rotated.

+Since version 2021.3 BiteOpt became a self-optimizing method not requiring any fune-tuning from the user nor the author.

 ## CBiteOptDeep (biteopt.h) ##

 Deep optimization class.
 Based on an array of M CBiteOpt objects.
 This "deep"